-The journal publishes four types of papers: articles that advance theoretical, methodological, and/or empirical knowledge of a major issue in the prehistory or history of California or an adjoining region; reports that present descriptive information on important and/or unusual discoveries; letters, that briefly comment on recently published research (commonly followed by a response); reviews, that briefly evaluate recently published books, DVDs, museum exhibits, or other materials with significant archaeological content.
+The journal publishes four types of papers: articles that advance theoretical, methodological, and/or empirical knowledge of a major issue in the prehistory or history of California or an adjoining region; reports that present descriptive information on important and/or unusual discoveries; letters that briefly comment on recently published research (commonly followed by a response); and reviews that briefly evaluate recently published books, DVDs, museum exhibits, or other materials with significant archaeological content.

-The journal also publishes in each issue a News and Notes column, which includes information on recent fieldwork, legal developments, and/or other events or activities related to the practice of archaeology in California and adjoining regions, and an In Memoriam column on prominent, recently deceased members of the California archaeological community.
+The journal also publishes a News and Notes column, which includes information on recent fieldwork, legal developments, and/or other events or activities related to the practice of archaeology in California and adjoining regions, and an In Memoriam column on prominent, recently deceased members of the California archaeological community.

-- Page margins should 1.25 inches for manuscripts submitted to California Archaeology, and
+- Page margins should 1.25 inches for manuscripts submitted to California Archaeology

 - Tables should be single-spaced.

-All articles and reports will be subject to peer review by no fewer than three reviewers as recommended by the Editor and members of the Editorial Board.
+All articles and reports will be subject to peer review by no fewer than three reviewers as recommended by the Editors and members of the Editorial Board.
 Peer review of letters will be at the discretion of the Editor.
-Final decisions on all publications will be made by the Editor who reserves the right to return manuscripts that do not meet expectations or which fail to conform to these guidelines.
-The review process generally takes two-four months.
+Final decisions on all publications will be made by the Editor who reserves the right to return manuscripts that do not meet expectations or that fail to conform to these guidelines.
+The review process generally takes two to four months.
 Authors will be notified as soon as decisions are reached to reject or accept a paper.